 Your Gateway to Information and Discovery

 Opened in 1998, the Big Bear Discovery Center is the largest visitor center in the Big Bear Valley.
-Stop by and be one of the more than 190,000 yearly visitors to experience exhibits, weekly programs, eco-tours.
+The Discovery Center building is currently closed for remodeling, but we have information and programs near the amphitheater.
+Stop by and be one of the more than 190,000 yearly visitors to experience weekly programs, and eco-tours.
 Enjoy special events like outdoor concerts, theater productions, and nighttime interpretive programs in the Big Bear Discovery Center Amphitheater.

 Our goal is to ensure your visit here is enjoyable and heightens your awareness to become a more knowledgeable and responsible caretaker of the San Bernardino National Forest.